HadiJahanshahi/WaybackMachine/README.md

 # bug-triage
-This is a temporary repository for the paper submitted to PROMISE'20, and is use for blind submission.
-After the paper is accepted, all the materials will be moved to the permanent repository.
+This is a repository for the paper `Wayback Machine: A tool to capture the evolutionarybehaviour of the bug reports and their triage process inopen-source software systems`.

+## Folders and their contents
 The folder `output` includes the output of experiments under different conditions.
 The folder `scripts` includes all python scripts related to the paper.
 More details on that is given in the folder's readme.

 Prerequisites: